 The relationship between mean (φ) and sorting (σ) shows the variation of the mean grain size with changes in the environment.
 The average mean of the sediments is 0.98 φ and it falls within the coarse sand size while, the average sorting is 1.26 σ indicating poorly sorted, which is typical of river sediments.
 Environment, where there is a high variation in transport energy associated with increase in mean grain size and a decrease in sorting (σ), is typical of fluvial and fluvioglacial channels.
 In such a case, low energy transport alternate with high energy and deposit coarse materials when energy is declining leading to poorly sorted materials, while at low energy, sorting takes place (Harasimiuk, 1991, Ludwikowska-Kędzi, 2000).
 Evaluation of the sediments from Ashaba Ikiti River bed indicates a spectrum of high and low energies which are associated with grain size ranging from granules to fine sands.
 The plot shows that 90% of the sediments are moderately sorted to poorly sorted.

 The plot of skewness versus sorting in Fig. 2 separates the sediments into two facies: the coarse moderately well sorted to poorly sorted sands on the left negative side and the fine sands on the right with poor sorting.
 Both facies are channel bed sediments but the finer sands occur where stream energy is less.
 The point where skewness is zero is the boundary between the two facies, it is the zone that has the best-sorted grains (Ludwikowska-Kędzia, 2000).
-The bivariate plot of the median and skewness in Fig. 2, plot the sediments in the river deposits domain according to (Stewart, 1958).
+The bivariate plot of the median and skewness in Fig. 2, plot the sediments in the river deposits domain according to Stewart, 1958.

 Discrimination of Environmental Boundaries

-A plot of skewness vs standard deviation is the most effective in differentiating between river and beach sands (Friedman, 1967), while (Moiola and Weiser, 1968) pointed out, that the plot of mean size vs standard deviation is used for discriminating beach and river sands.
-Fig. 2 of mean size and standard deviation reveal that the beach environment is the samples environment deposition according to (Friedman, 1967) boundary.
+A plot of skewness vs standard deviation is the most effective in differentiating between river and beach sands (Friedman, 1967), while Moiola and Weiser, 1968 pointed out that the plot of mean size vs standard deviation is used for discriminating beach and river sands.
+Fig. 2 of mean size and standard deviation reveal that the beach environment is the samples environment deposition according to Friedman, 1967 boundary.
 The Fluvial influence is evident from the abundance of fine grain size, while beach environment is evident from the better sorting character, driven by the energy wave motion on beaches.
 Accordingly, beach environment near a river mouth is predominant as a deltaic outcome.
-(Moiola and Weiser, 1968) documented that the coastal dune environment is predominate over the river and beach environments attributed to both the better sorting and the fine grain size of the sand sediments.
+Moiola and Weiser, 1968 documented that the coastal dune environment is predominate over the river and beach environments attributed to both the better sorting and the fine grain size of the sand sediments.

 Energy and Hydrodynamic Conditions